Pylons/pyramid/docs/narr/configuration.rst

 :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".

-It can be a bit strange to think of the act of plugging code which you write into :mod:`repoze.bfg` as "configuration".
-Many people think of "configuration" as knobs that control operation of only a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini.`` configuration file that is read at application startup time as configuration.
-However, because :mod:`repoze.bfg` is itself a framework, from the perspective of the authors of :mod:`repoze.bfg`, when you plug code into it, you **are** indeed "configuring" the :mod:`repoze.bfg` framework *itself* for the purpose of creating an application deployment.
-From the perspective of an developer creating an application using :mod:`repoze.bfg`, performing the tasks that :mod:`repoze.bfg` calls "configuration" might alternately be referred to as "wiring" or
-"plumbing". :mod:`repoze.bfg` refers to it as "configuration", for lack of a more elegant term.
+It may be a bit strange to think of the act of plugging code which you write into :mod:`repoze.bfg` as "configuration".
+Many people think of "configuration" as coarse knobs that inform the high-level operation of a specific application deployment; for instance, it's easy to think of the values implied by a ``.ini`` file that is read at application startup time as "configuration".
+We can draw an analogy to this type of configuration here: because :mod:`repoze.bfg` is itself a framework, from the perspective of the authors of :mod:`repoze.bfg` itself, when you plug code into it in various ways, you are indeed "configuring" :mod:`repoze.bfg` for the purpose of creating an application deployment.
+From the perspective of an developer creating an application using :mod:`repoze.bfg`, performing the tasks that :mod:`repoze.bfg` calls "configuration" might alternately be referred to as "wiring" or "plumbing". :mod:`repoze.bfg` refers to it as "configuration", for lack of a more fitting term.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration